Periodizing your training is important for avoiding plateaus and achieving the quickest long-term progress towards you goal.

 If you’ve followed us for a while, you’re probably familiar with the concept that there are different training stimuli, or effects and adaptations that come with how a particular program is written.

-Periodization is simply a planned progression and ordering of using different stimuli at different times to work towards an overall goal (fat loss, muscle gain, strength, etc).
+Periodization is simply a planned progression and ordering of using different stimuli (local metabolic, systemic, tension, neurological) at different times to work towards an overall goal (fat loss, muscle gain, strength, etc).

-To help you get started, here are some general example periodization plans that you could follow based on your goal and training experience.
+To help you get started, here are some general example periodizations that you could follow based on your goal and training experience.

 Beginner (<1 year of training or coming back after several weeks off)

-Intermediate (1-4 years of consistent training & moderate conditioning and strength)
+Intermediate to Advanced (1-4 years of consistent training & moderate conditioning and strength)

 Beginner (<1 year of training or coming back after several weeks off)

-Intermediate (1-4 years of consistent training & moderate conditioning and strength)
+Intermediate to Advanced (1-4 years of consistent training & moderate conditioning and strength)

-Keep in mind that this is only an example of the first four potential programs and the duration you may need to spend in each will vary by person.
+Keep in mind that this are only general examples of the first four potential programs.
+The duration you may need to spend in each will vary by person.

 These are general outlines you can follow for a given goal, but nothing will beat the experience of a coach who can interpret your biomarkers and help you customize a plan to suit your needs.

-Simply working through every program on the site that can be used for a particular goal is not going to be the fastest way to get there in the long run.
+Simply working through every program on the site that can be used for a particular goal (IE just doing every ‘Hypertrophy” program one after the other) is NOT going to be the fastest way to get there in the long run.

 For example, if you’re focusing on hypertrophy you’ll need to de-load at times or even switch to a more metabolic or neurological program for a while to continue improving in other aspects of your training.